tangentsoft/pidp8i/doc/os8-run.md

 ### `mount` -- Mount an image file as a SIMH attached device.

 `mount` _simh-dev_ _image-file_ [_option_ ...]

+If the `mount` command is issued when you in the OS/8 context, you will need to explicitly resume OS/8.

 #### `mount` Options